lichtkind/Data-Store-Consistent/README.md

 ### COPYRIGHT

-    Copyright(c) 2022-23 by Herbert Breunung
+    Copyright(c) 2025 by Herbert Breunung

     All rights reserved.
-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software and can be used and distributed under the GPL 3 licence.